COMP2281/software-engineering-group24-25-11/docs/Technical Report/main.typ

 == Launching: Provide instructions on creating a user account or logging into the system.
 Explain different user roles (if applicable).
 Guide users through any first-time setup steps, such as creating admin accounts or configuring user settings. // 5%

+  1. Navigate to the game's URL and wait for the game to load.

+  2. As a first time player it is recommended that you navigate to the *options* section and adjust the settings to best suit you.

+  3. After playing the game in your desired mode (*VR* or *3D*), you will have the option of saving your score to the leaderboard under the username of your choosing.

 == Troubleshooting: List common error messages and solutions for resolving them.
 Explain where users can find logs or diagnostic information to troubleshoot issues. // 5%
+- Devtools -> Console, shows any debug messages and errors in the web builds.

+- Trying to use VR without having a compatible browser or headset, shows a message screen stating could not start VR.
+- Loading the website from a non secure environment, an error message stating the missing requirement is printed in a red box on the screen.
+- When an error occurs when loading the game, it is displayed in a red message box on the screen with the error message.
+Further information can be found in the devtools console.
+- When running through godot, errors and warning are printed inside the editor.
 = Maintenance and Implications // subtotal: 20%
 == Provide useful and usable information how the system can be maintained // 5%
 - *Regular Content Updates*